gelrii/Fedora-PostInstall/README.md

 #Proposed/Planned Changes
-- Move project to GitHub to allow one-line auto-download to work (PasteBin is breaking the script).
 - Add desktop environment specific packages to be *installed* and not just removed.
   - Install 'gnome-tweak-tools' for GNOME.
   - Install 'gnome-disk-utility' for KDE (GUI frontend to gdisks - extremely useful! and does not need to pull in any other GNOME packages to work).